 - Play a Board Game at Heritage Park GardensHeritage Park in Gardnerville has life-sized game boards for chess and checkers players.
 This playable life-size activity isn’t the only activity this park offers.
 Be sure to check out the park’s garden, Bocce Ball courts, and walk the labyrinth.

-…or play a round of footgolf.
-For serious golf players out there, those who enjoy time on the green or wanting to introduce a friend to the game, pick one of our four championship golf courses to play your nine holes.
+For serious golf players out there, those who enjoy time on the green or wanting to introduce a friend to the game, pick one of our four championship golf courses to play your nine or eighteen holes.
 With 300 days of sunshine, golf is a year-round activity in Carson Valley.
 Want to try something different?
-Get a kick out of playing Carson Valley Golf Course’s footgolf, a new and fun distant relative to the game of golf.
-If your golf game takes you to Sunridge Golf and Recreations, make sure to grab a bow and test your archery precision.
-Sunridge is home to the only Olympic-size outdoor archery range in Northern Nevada.
+Discover disc golf or the indoor golf location today.
 It’s game-on at any of these four golf courses: Carson Valley Golf Course, Genoa Lakes Golf Club, Sunridge Golf and Recreations, and The Ranch Course at Genoa Lakes.
+(Tip: near the golf course in genoa Nevada, you’ll find the oldest watering hole.)

 - Soak in the Hot Springs